 The amount of aid you can get depends on two main factors:

-If you don’t have much financial need, you can still get financial aid through schools with good programs.
-Harvard, again as an example, gives some sort of financial aid to about 70% of its students.
-You might not be eligible for many grants, but you could potentially be eligible for low-interest government loans, like the Direct Subsidized, Unsubsidized, and PLuS programs- they have less strict eligibility criteria.
+If you don't have much financial need, you can still get financial aid through schools with good programs.
+Harvard, again as an example, gives some sort of financial aid to about 55% of its students.
+You might not be eligible for many grants, but you could potentially be eligible for low-interest government loans, like the Direct Subsidized, Unsubsidized, and PLUS programs, which they have less strict eligibility criteria.

 What If You Don't Receive Enough Financial Aid?